 So, an investor needs to believe that the market is not in a weak-form efficient state to act on the buy/sell signals generated from Breadth Indicator.
 However, such an assumption may not hold good in the real world.

 Trading with High-Low Index

 However, traders must not solely rely on this index.
-Rather, use other technical indicators as well to back their decision.
+Instead, use other technical indicators as well to back their decision.
 For example, along with the buy signal from the index, a trader may use the RSI (relative strength index) to confirm the upward or downward movement.

 The Breadth Indicator is a pretty accurate and useful indicator of the strength and weaknesses of an underlying index.
 Traders may also use it to generate buy or sell signals, but they must not solely depend on it.
-Rather, use other technical indicators as well to confirm the buy or sell signal from the Breadth Indicator.
+Instead, use other technical indicators as well to confirm the buy or sell signal from the Breadth Indicator.